giotaChita/Bicycle-Database/README.md

 # Bicycle-Database

-This repository contains files of a database for vehicles rental in Paris.
+This repository contains files of a database for vehicle rentals in Paris.
 This database is tha main project in the Database course of Aristotle University of Thessaloniki.
 The project was implemented in MySQL

 **EER Diagram**